What are you thinking, pretty girl, this ain’t summer camp!

 Travel Moisturizer – Didn’t use it, honestly.
 Didn’t have time and with the humidity during the summer, I wasn’t particularly dry.
 Pass.

 Deodorant – Again, when you’re maintaining your security drawer, you’ll be wiping off the tops of all of your products.
 Fine a mess-free deodorant, such as a clear gel.
 I opted for a clinical strength (Texas summer, hello!) and just kept it clean.
-I believe Secret even makes a bonus sized one.
-You won’t be able to get clinical deodorants at the mini-mall, so have family send you a second one if you’re about to run out.
+I believe Secret even makes a bonus-sized one.
+You won’t be able to get clinical deodorants at the mini-mall, so have your family send you a second one if you’re about to run out.

 Razor – Bring it, but know that you won’t be using it anytime soon.
 We didn’t shave until the 6th week of training, in time for BEAST.
 Shaving (for women) is considered a privilege, and I’m not just talking legs.
 When you finally do shave, you can imagine how ridiculous the scene is in the latrine.
-Women frantically getting all of their parts clean, your head inches away from someone shaving their pubic hair while you’re working on your calves.
+Women frantically get all of their parts clean, your head inches away from someone shaving their pubic hair while you’re working on your calves.
 You’ll get used to making jokes about being able to sock bun your armpit hair.
 Nair is a no-no, so don’t even think about it, as are aerosol cans (shaving cream included).

 Makeup – I brought makeup because my recruiter suggested that I may have the opportunity to put on makeup for picture day.
 Hee hee.
 Your makeup will stay locked up in the civilian luggage closet, in your suitcase.
 Expect a number of comments during the shakedown if you bring makeup.
 Picture day was filled with drama for us, with my MTI threatening not to be in our photo because of issues earlier in the day.
 Most of us made a pact not to put on makeup that day, as a sign of our commitment to him and the process.
-We were not allowed to wear makeup on Thursday for retreat, when you see your family for the first time, but we were allowed to wear makeup on Friday for parade.
+We were not allowed to wear makeup on Thursday for retreat when you see your family for the first time, but we were allowed to wear makeup on Friday for the parade.
 Keep in mind that you’re going to be doing a very minimal look here, and pack accordingly.
 I still feel like it was beneficial to bring makeup, as I didn’t have to settle for the limited selection of makeup (most of which was Rimmel) at the mini-mall when the time came, nor did I have to borrow from others.
 If you have sensitive skin, or a skin color that’s hard to match, definitely bring your own (travel-sized) face products, or prepare to go without.
-Plus, I brought all of that makeup with me to tech school, where you’re allowed to wear makeup on a daily basis.
+Plus, I brought all of that makeup with me to a tech school, where you’re allowed to wear makeup on a daily basis.
 It saved me from having to buy all new stuff at tech, which you can appreciate if you’re not a strictly-drugstore gal.
-I ended up choosing not to wear makeup on most days, because we were getting up early enough as it was (0330), but I know plenty of people who did.
+I ended up choosing not to wear makeup on most days because we were getting up early enough as it was (0330), but I know plenty of people who did.

 Bottom line, for the first three weeks you won’t have time to do anything skincare-related.
 Forget about moisturizing, forget about washing your face, unless it’s during your super fast shower.
 You’re showering (with a body wash and shampoo only), putting on deodorant, and brushing teeth.
 That’s it.
 Eventually, as you acquire a little bit more time in your later weeks of training, you can do a bit more.
 I ended up buying a daily moisturizer with a high level of SPF because the San Antonio heat was brutal on my skin.
 Sunscreen is available for your use in the linen closet, but I’m picky about what sunscreens I put on my face.
 You tend to share most of your products with other members of your flight.
 If one girl had a face wash in the bathroom, the rest of us were sharing.
 You are allowed to bring chapstick, to keep in your satchel.
 Pick one with SPF in it, for obvious reasons.